chocolateboy/when/README.md

 The delegate function records its arguments and `this` value the first time it's called and subsequent calls are ignored, i.e. it behaves like it's only called once.
-This makes it safe to use with events which may be emitted multiple times, though arranging for the delegate to only be called once is still recommended in this case to avoid spamming it with redundant calls.
+This makes it safe to use with events which may be emitted multiple times, though arranging for the delegate to only be called once can still be useful to avoid spamming it with redundant calls.

 ```javascript
 const onBeforeUnload = when(done => {